How to Create an Instructional Video | Pro Tips & Best Tools

 - Having your face appear in the video will help make your video look personalized and make it easier for the viewer to connect with your content.

 - Highlight the important parts of your screen using screen annotations while recording.

-How to make an instructional video with screen recording
+Best Tools to make instructional video

 Screen recorders are tools that allow you to create videos by recording your screen and webcam.
 There are some really great screen recorders available online.
 Let's take a look at the top 5 screen recorders that you should consider for creating your instructional videos.